vaseline555/SuPerFed/README.md

 ```

 # Contact
 Feel free to contact the first author (Adam; seokjuhahn@unist.ac.kr) or leave an issue if face with a problem when using this implementation.
-Thank you! =)
+Thank you! :smiley: